fulldecent/FDWaveformView/README.md

 xcrun simctl list devices available | grep iPhone
 ```

-Then build and test using a simulator ID:
+Then build and test using a simulator ID (replace the placeholder with an ID from the output above):

 ```sh
 # Build the library